RiftValleySoftware/RVS_Checkbox/README.md

 The "DEFAULT" and "SF SYMBOLS" images are "baked into" the class, and the "USER-PROVIDED" images are three arbitrary images that were added in the storyboard (you can see these in the test harness).

-The images will resize with the control, and will scale to fill (so the control needs to be sized to the aspect ratio of the images, for undistorted display).
+The images will resize with the control, but will retain their aspect (Aspect fit mode).

 ## <a id="REQUIREMENTS"></a>REQUIREMENTS